Video Transcoding & Streaming Pipeline

 Storage Layers

 • Raw Object Store (S3-compatible): Stores the original user upload.
-Usually configured for high durability (Standard tier).
+High-durability layer serving as the source for all transcoder range requests.

 • CDN Origin Store: The final destination for transcoded segments and .m3u8 manifests.